allemas/jdk-22/README.md

 ## JEP 459: String Templates (Second Preview)  - FEATURE PREVIEW !

 Actually developers routinely compose String with concatenation (+), StringBuilder, String::format or MessageFormat.
 All of these are hard to read or verbose to much.
-Template expressiosn are a new kind of expression in java and can perform string interpolation but helps the developers compose strings safely and efficiently.
+Template expression are a new kind of expression in java and can perform string interpolation but helps the developers compose strings safely and efficiently.

 ```java
 String name = "Joan";